Michael Ray (album)

-Michael Ray is the debut studio album by the American country music artist of the same name, and his second overall.
+Michael Ray is the debut studio album by American country music artist Michael Ray, and his second overall.
 It was released on August 7, 2015 via Atlantic Nashville.
 The lead single, "Kiss You in the Morning", was a number one hit on the US Billboard Country Airplay chart.

 Content

 Ray has writing credits on only one song on his debut, "Run Away with You", which he co-wrote with John Rich who first recorded the song as part of Big & Rich for their 2014 album, Gravity.
 Their version was released as a single on January 19, 2015 and was a Top 20 hit on the Country Airplay charts.